 The history of fire safety law shows a tightening of the legal requirements in response to a tragedy.
 It is inconceivable that the Review will recommend that the current regulatory regime, based on risk assessments and self-policing by those who have 'control' of the premises, should simply continue as before.
 Instead, a return to a far stricter, prescriptive regime should be anticipated.

-Fiona Lawrence is a Legal Director in our Dispute Resolution department and former Head of Law at the London Fire Brigade.
+Fiona Laurence is a Legal Director in our Dispute Resolution department and former Head of Law at the London Fire Brigade.